 - You may add the sweetener in this step.

 - Serve chilled with ice with a garnish of cinnamon, lime, and mint leaves.

-Having a cup of hibiscus tea two times a day is the recommended dosage (16).
+Having a cup of hibiscus tea two times a day could be ideal.
+There is no information available on the recommended dosage.

 If you want to use dried hibiscus powder, about 250 mg a day should do.
 You can buy it here.

 You can also try the alcohol-free tincture of hibiscus flowers.
 You can buy it here.